 Why blogging using a Smartphone can sometimes be more effective than on a PC/ computer/ notebook:

 1. It’s great for that moment of inspiration

-Some bloggers can write sponteneously the moment the inspiration hits them.
-Inspiration can come at anywhere- when you are standing in a grocery line, while waiting for someone, during a shopping time, while travelling, waiting for train/ flights, etc. You see a scene- snap a photo and have the outmost inspiration of something to write.
+Some bloggers can write spontaneously the moment the inspiration hits them.
+Inspiration can come at anywhere- when you are standing in a grocery line, while waiting for someone, during a shopping time, while travelling, waiting for train/ flights, etc. You see a scene- snap a photo and have the utmost inspiration of something to write.
 Or something profound suddenly strike you and you need to absolutely publish what’s on your mind.

 What do you do during those situation?
 Jot it down on a notebook and then wait until you have time to sit in front of your notebook to work on them?
 Does all those ideas ever get transformed into a blog post?

 I am one of those who can spend hours typing away when hit by inspiration.
 But when the inspiration would come when I am out and about…. and have time to kill- such as having to wait for someone.
 So I use it well to type away.